emanalytic/Perceptual-Losses-Neural-Style-Transfer/README.md

 - `model.py`: Model Implementation from pytorch example repo
 - `loss.py` : Perceptual Loss Implementation
 - `experimentation_v02.ipynb`: Jupyter notebook explaining the concepts and code in detail.
-- `data/`: Directory for storing the COCO dataset.
+- `data/`: Directory for storing the content images and style image.

 ---